viajeradelaluz/platzi-backend-python/README.md

 <br>

-This is a series of courses from the Backed Development with Python and Django Learning Path available on the online platform, Platzi.
+This is a series of courses from the *Backed Development with Python and Django* learning path available on the online platform Platzi.
 Django is a Python-based web development framework that provides essential tools for building secure and scalable applications.

 ## Basic Courses